 - Samsung Health guideTips and tricks for your Samsung fitness tracking app

 - The best Samsung GearWe give you the lowdown on the Samsung smartwatches to look out for

-- The best Garmin watchWhether it's running, cycling or swimming, we help you pick the perfect GPS partner
+- The best Garmin watchConfused about Garmin's extensive range?
+We help you pick the perfect GPS partner

 Samsung's sleep tracking is also better than Garmin's, providing more data like sleep quality and how you can get better sleep via Samsung Health, which is as robust as you're going to get from a fitness platform.